-This is another one of those AWESOME recipes from the Pioneer Woman (go buy her cookbook!
-Runrunrun!!) that takes something you think you already know how to make pretty well — in this case, pot roast — and shakes it up just enough to make it the best version of pot roast you have ever made.
-All the usual players are here in this recipe — the beef roast, the carrots, the onions, etc. This version does not cook the usual potatoes in with the roast, but calls for serving the pot roast with mashed potatoes on the side.
-As far as I am concerned, anything tastes better with mashed potatoes on the side, so I was good with that.
+This is another one of those recipes that takes something you think you already know how to make pretty well — in this case, pot roast — and shakes it up just enough to make it the best version of pot roast you have ever made.
+All the usual players are here in this recipe — the beef roast, the carrots, the onions, etc.

 But that’s not the game-changer here.
-The two things that put this pot roast over the top for me were first that you cook it with just enough fresh herbs (fresh thyme and rosemary) to infuse it with a gorgeous, herby flavor.
-About one hour into this my kitchen smelled like…I don’t know how to describe it.
-I could have bottled and sold that aroma.
-Eau du Pot Roast With Herbs — it was crazy.
+The two things that put this pot roast over the top for me are first, that you cook it with just enough fresh herbs (fresh thyme and rosemary) to infuse it with a gorgeous, herby flavor.
+About one hour into cooking this this my kitchen smells like…I don’t know how to describe it.
+Maybe I can bottle and sell this aroma2 Eau du Pot Roast With Herbs — it’s crazy.

 From now on, I think I will shred everything we eat.